RReiso/Ottabus/README.md

 ## Description

 With constantly increasing gas prices more and more people rely on local public transportation daily.
-I live in Ottawa and use OC transpo services often.
+I live in Ottawa and I often use OC transpo services.
 This app helps fellow commuters learn what buses are coming to a particular stop and in how many minutes they will arrive.
 The app also shows the current location of a selected bus on an integrated Google map, as well as the current weather in Ottawa.
 To build this app I used OC Transpo API, Google Maps API and Open Weather API.
-This app is my first attempt using TypeScript and MaterialUI.
+This app is also my first attempt using TypeScript and MaterialUI.
 I am constantly working on improving my testing skills and I used React Testing Library to write tests for Ottabus.

 ## Key Features